Rye Barcott

+Rye Barcott (born February 10, 1979) is an American social entrepreneur, investor, author and former U.S. Marine Corps officer.
+He is the co-founder and CEO of With Honor, a cross-partisan organization that fights polarization by supporting principled veteran leadership in public office.
+While serving in the Marine Corps, he co-founded CFK Africa (formerly Carolina for Kibera), a locally led youth leadership and public health organization based in Kibera, Nairobi, Kenya.
+He is the author of It Happened on the Way to War: A Marine’s Path to Peace (2011) and Courage Can Save US: Ten Extraordinary Americans and the Fight for Our Future (2026).

 Biography

 Early life and education

-He was born to Donna Schwartz-Barcott, a nursing professor at the University of Rhode Island, and Timothy Schwartz-Barcott, a director of Social Research Services His father was a former Marine Corps captain who served in the Vietnam War.
-His parents met while attending graduate school at UNC Chapel Hill.
+He was born to Donna Schwartz-Barcott, an anthropologist and nursing professor at the University of Rhode Island, and Timothy Schwartz-Barcott, a sociologist, author and former Marine Corps captain who served in the Vietnam War survived an enemy gunshot to the face, and earned a Bronze Star with a combat “V” for valor.
+His parents met while attending graduate school at The University of North Carolina at Chapel Hill (UNC).

 Barcott attended East Greenwich High School.
 He graduated in 2001 Phi Beta Kappa from UNC.
 He attended UNC on a four-year Marine Corps NROTC scholarship.
 Barcott graduated in 2009 with an MPA and MBA from Harvard University, where he was a Center for Public Leadership Social Entrepreneurship Fellow and George Leadership Fellow.
 Harvard University President Drew Faust appointed him to a two-year term on Harvard Endowment's Advisory Committee on Shareholder Responsibility, and he served as a founding member of the movement to create an MBA Oath.
 He was elected as a member of Harvard's Alumni Association Board of Directors in 2016.